123d Fighter Squadron: Cold War

+F-101B Voodoo from the 123rd Fighter-Interceptor Squadron (Note: Aircraft is McDonnell F-101B-105-MC Voodoo, serial 58-270, taken in 1974.)

 Reformed as part of the 142d Fighter-Interceptor Group, retaining F-86F Sabres.
 It resumed its peacetime mission of the air defense of Oregon.
 Was upgraded by ADC in 1955 to the dedicated Lockheed F-94A Starfire all-weather interceptor.
 With this new aircraft, the mission of the 123d Fighter-Interceptor Squadron changed from day interceptor to day and night all-weather interceptor.
 In 1957 the 123d again upgraded to the improved Northrop F-89J Scorpion then in 1966 to the supersonic Convair F-102A Delta Dagger.
 In the summer of 1958, the 142d implemented the ADC Runway Alert Program, in which interceptors of the 123d Fighter-Interceptor Squadron were committed to a five-minute runway alert 24/7/365.
 The runway alert continues to this day.

 In 1972 it received the Mach 2 McDonnell F-101B Voodoo.
 As an example of the unit's readiness and capability, in 1976, the unit won top honors at a pair of Aerospace Defense Command competitions, the Weapons Loading Competition and the William Tell Air Defense Competition.
 In William Tell 1976, the 142nd garnered first place in the F-101 category and Lt.
 Col. Don Tonole and Maj.
 Brad Newell captured the overall "Top Gun" title flying the McDonnell F-101B Voodoo.